-Every installation will be introduced with a short essay, especially written for this publication by philosophers, architects, and an art critic.
-With contributions by Francisco and Manuel Aires Mateus, Ricardo Carvalho, Nuno Crespo, Sofia Pinto Basto, Paulo Pires do Vale, and Delfim Sardo.
+Every installation is introduced by a short essay, specially written for this publication by philosophers, architects, and an art critic.
+Contributors include Francisco and Manuel Aires Mateus, Ricardo Carvalho, Nuno Crespo, Sofia Pinto Basto, Paulo Pires do Vale, and Delfim Sardo.

 The Five Investigations

-VOIDS: The first time Aires Mateus presented Portugal at the Venice Biennale was in 2010.
-The show was curated by Kazuyo Sejima from Sanaa, the first woman ever to work as chief curator of the Venice Architecture biennale.
-Aires Mateus’ installation “VOID” was strikingly simple, as their minimalistic architecture often is.
-An entire room in the Central Pavilion in the Giardini was filled with abstract models of Aires Mateus’ projects.
-Their installation investigated the extraction of volumes, connecting positive building forms with corresponding negative space.
-This relationship between positive and negative spaces has always existed inherently, but rarely been so clearly and understandably articulated.
+VOIDS: The first time AIRES MATEUS presented Portugal at the Venice Biennale was in 2010.
+The show was curated by Kazuyo Sejima from the Tokyo-based firm SANAA, the first woman ever to work as chief curator of the Venice Architecture Biennale.
+AIRES MATEUS’ installation VOID was strikingly simple, as their minimalistic architecture often is.
+An entire room in the Central Pavilion of the Giardini was filled with abstract models of projects by AIRES MATEUS.
+Their installation investigated the extraction of volumes, connecting positive building forms with the corresponding negative space.
+This relationship between positive and negative space has always existed inherently but rarely has it been so clearly and understandably articulated.

-RADIX: In 2012, the installation took the form of a single large sculpture which greeted the visitors in the Arsenale area.
-The open and closed arches of “Radix”, a steel structure clad with rusting steel panels on the outside and with a golden finish on the inside, could be perceived as a continuation of the arches of the shipyards in the docks of the Venice Arsenale.
-Despite the heavy steel construction, the arches of the pseudo-rectangular block and the brownish and golden color has a light appearance; it is as if it were made of wood.
+RADIX: In 2012, the installation took the form of a single large sculpture which greeted the visitors in the Arsenale.
+The open and closed arches of RADIX, a steel structure clad with rusting steel panels on the outside and with a golden finish on the inside, could be perceived as a continuation of the arches of the shipyards in the docks of the Venetian Arsenale.
+Despite the heavy steel construction, the arches of the pseudo-rectangular block along with the brownish, golden color have a light appearance; it is as if the structure were made of wood.
 The arches are supported at three points, with the main arch overhanging the docks.

-FENDA: In 2016 the participation again took the form of an installation, but this time the visitors could enter a beautifully illuminated, mysterious cube, with which the architects symbolically marked the return to the essence of space.
-Space was considered from the perspective of its relationship with the human, that is anthropologically.
+FENDA: In 2016, the participation again took the form of an installation, but this time the visitors could enter a beautifully illuminated, mysterious cube, with which the architects symbolically marked the return to the essence of space.
+Space was considered from the perspective of its relationship with humans, that is, anthropologically.
 The installation served as a reminder that this is still the essential value of architecture.
-FENDA is a cube with outside dimensions of 7x7x4 meters.
-The visitor enters by opening a black curtain, and passes through a one-meter-thick concrete wall to enter.
-Inside, one finds oneself in a kind of cave.
-The slit of light from the entrance opens and closes the visitor’s path, changing the scale and perception of space.
+FENDA is a cube with outside dimensions of 7 × 7 × 4 meters.
+The visitor entered by opening a black curtain, passing through a one-meter-thick concrete wall.
+Inside, one found oneself in a kind of cave.
+The slit of light from the entrance opened and closed the visitor’s path, changing the scale and perception of space.

-FIELD: Though it is another beautiful sculpture, this installation differs from the others: this time, one cannot enter the installation, one can only look inside.
-The book cover shows one of the views that the visitor can glimpse.
-The curators described this work as a sensitive, poetic and mathematical reflection on space.
-What the visitor perceives, the smell, colors and texture, remind of nature.
-Subtle textures or spots of color emerge from the dark under a diffuse and warm light, evoking the beauty of controlled landscapes and blurring the limits between natural and artificial.
+FIELD: Though it is another beautiful sculpture, this installation differed from previous ones: this time, one could not enter the installation, only look inside.
+The curators described this work as a sensitive, poetic, and mathematical reflection on space.
+What the visitor perceived—the smell, colors, and texture—all reminded of nature.
+Subtle textures or spots of color emerged from the dark under a diffuse and warm light, evoking the beauty of controlled landscapes and blurring the limits between natural and artificial.

 Manuel Aires Mateus (Lisbon, 1963), graduated from the Faculty of Architecture – U.T.L. in 1986.